 - Women veterans are between two and four times as likely to be homeless as their nonveteran counterparts and 10% (compared to 15% of nonveterans) live below the poverty line.

 Welcoming Our Heroes Home is Housing on Merit’s fundraising initiative to support our Awards of Merit Program.
 Watch Paula’s story and consider donating to make housing a reality for all women veterans facing homelessness in San Diego.

-HOM has partnered with Courage to Call to award subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
+HOM has partnered with various community organizations to award subsequent Awards of Merit for Housing Assistance, which are possible due to the individual contributions of people who care.
 Your donations help us ensure that formerly homeless female veterans maintain housing stability and fully integrate into their communities.
 Contributions are tax deductible as Housing on Merit is a 501(c)(3) non-profit corporation.
 Housing on Merit’s Tax ID# 45-2991692